Airport shooter had mental health problems but no apparent ties to terrorism

 Shirley Timmons, 70, of Senecaville, Ohio, was traveling with her husband, Steve, when both were shot in the baggage-claim area.
 Shirley died at the airport and Steve was shot in the face and taken to a hospital, where he remained in a coma Saturday evening, according to Jim Reineccius, a relative.

-Terry Andres, 62, was from Virginia Beach, Virginia, where he worked at the nearby Norfolk Naval Shipyard and volunteered with a local fire department.
+Terry Andres, 62, was from Virginia Beach, Va., where he worked at the nearby Norfolk Naval Shipyard and volunteered with a local fire department.
 He died at the airport.

 Tommy Harrell, a former fire department volunteer, told the Miami Herald that he remembered Andres as “a great person and doing anything to help out.”